-- 5. Whilst the Council has a duty to inspect the District, 'from time to time', to identify contaminated land, the frequency of inspection is not prescribed.
+- 7.5 Whilst the Council has a duty to inspect the District, 'from time to time', to identify contaminated land, the frequency of inspection is not prescribed.
 In practice inspection may be a continuum, balancing a systematic approach with the availability of resources.
-The Council has a duty to review its inspection strategy on a regular basis and to meet its statutory responsibilities two main aspects of review need to be built into this strategy: - Triggers for reviewing inspection decisions, and - Review of the inspection strategy - 6.
-In addition to the routine review of inspection findings (see Part 2, paragraphs 11 and 16; Part 3, paragraphs 8, 14 and 15 and Part 4, paragraph 3) there will be situations which will trigger re-assessment including: - Change of use of land or surrounding land (introduction of new receptors). - The potential for pollutant linkages to become significant or urgent as a result of unplanned events (e.g. flooding, subsidence, spillages etc.), or a change in circumstances.
+The Council has a duty to review its inspection strategy on a regular basis and to meet its statutory responsibilities two main aspects of review need to be built into this strategy: - Triggers for reviewing inspection decisions, and - Review of the inspection strategy - 7.7 In addition to the routine review of inspection findings (see 2.11, 2.16, 3.8, 3.14, 3.15, 4.3 above) there will be situations which will trigger re-assessment including: - Change of use of land or surrounding land (introduction of new receptors) - > The potential for pollutant linkages to become significant or urgent as a result of

-- Identification of a localised effect which could be associated with the land.

-- Responding to new information

-- 7. The strategy will be reviewed at least annually and any proposed changes will be reported to the Portfolio Holder for Environment and incorporated as necessary.
-Particular matters that will be kept under review include:

-- The content of the strategy generally.

-- Priorities for further investigation of potentially contaminated sites.

-- The potential for the introduction of new receptors.

-- The potential for new contamination.

-- Progress on voluntary remediation.

-- The enforcement process generally and the identification of appropriate persons particularly.

-- Identification of special sites.

-- Progress with the implementation.
+- unplanned events (eg flooding, subsidence, spillages etc), or a change in circumstances - > Identification of a localised effect which could be associated with the land - > Responding to new information - 7.8 The strategy will be reviewed at least annually and any proposed changes will be reported to the Transportation & Environmental Services Committee and incorporated as necessary.
+Particular matters that will be kept under review include: - > The content of the strategy generally - Priorities for further investigation of potentially contaminated sites - > The potential for the introduction of new receptors - > The potential for new contamination - > Progress on voluntary remediation - ➤ The enforcement process generally and the identification of appropriate persons particularly - > Identification of special sites - > Progress with the implementation